To understand the importance of logistics on construction sites we need to agree on a definition of logistics.

 Planning is Key

-Logistical planning helps a site maintain order.
-When a site is organized and tidy there are important benefits project efficiency and worker health and safety.
+- Logistical planning helps a site maintain order.
+When a site is organized and tidy there are important benefits to project efficiency and worker health and safety.